lucperkins/fn/README.md

-# fn: a functional programming library for (generic) Go
+# fun: a functional programming library for (generic) Go

 A functional programming library for Go 1.18+.
 Currently mostly inspired by array functions in JavaScript, but will likely grow over time.